 In some cases, you will be able to guess the kind of reaction you will get.
 It is important to not dwell on negatives; give the person some positive information about autism.
 For example, a possible benefit of having a formal diagnosis of autism means a child may have access to accurate support.
 Identifying the strengths and needs of an individual and implementing the correct support means there is no reason why an individual cannot lead a successful and fulfilling life.

 The following is a brief overview of how a parent can access a formal diagnostic assessment for their child:

 - Book an appointment with their child’s GP if they wish to go through the NHS, or contact a private diagnostic service directly if they wish to speed up the process by going privately.
 Details of diagnostic services around the UK can be found on our Directory.

-- Talk to the GP about the characteristics and/or behaviours that make them suspect their child may be autistic.
+- Talk to the GP about the behaviours that make them suspect their child may be autistic.
 It is important for the parent to feel as though their concerns are being listened to.
 Making a list or compiling a file with information from our website can be useful to ensure that each point is discussed in detail.

 - Request that the GP refers their child to an autism diagnostic service that can carry out a formal diagnostic assessment.

 It is not uncommon for some GPs to request observations or feedback from schools before making a referral.
 Behaviour diaries can be useful with providing information that can be passed onto the GP.